 Step 3: Choose Rules for Collection Filter

-The Report will then be filtered to only show Divisions that have no Contacts.
+The Report will then be filtered to only show Companies that have no Contacts.

 There are plenty of possibilities using collection filtering, so if you have any questions on what you'd like to achieve, please don't hesitate to get in touch with our Customer Services Team.